Radiative Sky Cooling-Enabled Efficiency Improvements on Commercial Cooling Systems

 Affordability

-This project will demonstrate lower operating costs in commercial buildings with the reduction of electricity usage of a commercial air conditioning system by 50% and a commercial refrigeration system by 10%.
+This technology will lower operating costs in commercial buildings with the reduction of electricity usage of a commercial air conditioning system by 50% and a commercial refrigeration system by 10%.

 Environmental & Public Health